 The 2020 Employee Stock Purchase Plan (the "2020 ESPP") was approved by the Company's board of directors on July 15, 2020, and the Company's stockholders on July 20, 2020, and became effective on July 22, 2020.
-The number of shares of common stock reserved for issuance as of September 30, 2023 under the 2020 ESPP was 650,191.
+The number of shares of common stock reserved for issuance as of March 31, 2024 under the 2020 ESPP was 612,642.
 The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1 thereafter by the lesser of 634,969 shares of common stock, 1% of the outstanding number of shares of common stock on the immediately preceding December 31, or such lesser number of shares as determined by the Company's compensation committee.
-There was no increase to the number of shares of common stock reserved and available for issuance under the 2020 ESPP on January 1, 2023.
-There were no shares issued under the 2020 ESPP during the three months ended September 30, 2023.
-15,052 shares were issued under the 2020 ESPP during the nine months ended September 30, 2023.
+There was no increase to the number of shares of common stock reserved and available for issuance under the 2020 ESPP on January 1, 2024.
+There were no shares issued under the 2020 ESPP during the three months ended March 31, 2024.
 The purchase price of the stock is equal to 85% of the lesser of the market value of such shares at either first date of the offering period or the last date of the offering period.
-The estimated fair value of the purchase options relating to the ESPP shares purchased in the nine months ended September 30, 2023 was \$7.65.
-The estimated fair value of the purchase options for the offering period that was open during the three months ended September 30, 2023 was \$6.64 per share.
-The assumptions utilized to estimate the fair value are include in the assumption table below.
+The estimated fair value of the purchase options for the offering period that was open during the three months ended March 31, 2024 was \$3.89 per share.
+The assumptions utilized to estimate the fair value are included in the assumption table below.